 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.

 Hearty, comforting dishes are the name of my game as the weather turns cooler.
 I love cozy dishes that have that all-day cooked taste, WITHOUT taking ALL DAY to make!
-Some of my quick and easy faves are Instant Pot Beef Tips or a warm, comforting soup like this Easy Vegetable Beef Soup.
+Some of my quick and easy faves are Instant Pot Beef Tips, this Red Chicken Chili (super quick!), or a warm, comforting soup like this Easy Vegetable Beef Soup.

 Everyone has their own version of chili and although some people may have strong opinions on which one is the best, I really feel like you can’t go wrong with chili!!!

 I will tell you though, when I came up with this version, I got ONE bowl of it…while I was taste-tasting the recipe.
 My family ate the ENTIRE pot before I could get another bowl.

 I think your family will love it as much as mine 🙂

 - Can be made on the stovetop or in the crockpot.

 - Leftovers are fantastic and make amazing nachos!

 You’ll need the following ingredients to make this delicious Chili con Carne without beans:

 Ground Beef: I like to use a combination of lean + more fatty beef for this recipe.
 I usually do 1 lb. of 85% lean and 1lb. of 90% lean.
 It is really up to you, but this combination is a great balance!